abhiruchipatilbhagat/abhiruchipatilbhagat/README.md

 ## About Me

 Welcome to my GitHub profile!
-I'm Abhiruchi Patil Bhagat (she/her), a passionate 20-year-old second-year B.Tech student at Yeshwantrao Chavan College of Engineering in Nagpur.
+I'm Abhiruchi Patil Bhagat (she/her), a passionate 20-year-old second-year B.Tech student based in Nagpur.
 With a fervent interest in machine learning, data analysis, deep learning, generative AI, and natural language processing, I constantly delve into the realms of technology to quench my curiosity and expand my skill set.

 Let's connect, collaborate, and embark on a journey of exploration and innovation together!
 ## Skills